 Travel cheap and like a pro with these special offers and personal favourite travel resources.

 Planning a trip can be a stressful task, but it shouldn’t be.
 From how to choose the best travel insurance to getting the best travel accessories to make your travels easier.
 Over the years, I’ve tried out numerous travel services, travel websites, gear and other travel resources.
-Having the right tools are essential to travelling well and make your money go further and travel cheap.
+Having the right tools are essential to travelling well and making your money go further and travel cheap.
 Recently, I’ve learned how to fly for free.

 With that in mind, I’ve started collating my favourite travel resources that I highly recommend.
 This will be a work in progress as I continue to try out new services.
 So be sure to bookmark this page and check back before planning your next trip.